-In this sales training webinar, we look at the subject of what to do (and not do) with voicemail boxes when sales prospecting.
+In this webinar, we look at the subject of what to do (and not do) with voicemail boxes when sales prospecting.

 Getting a prospect’s voicemail box is the most likely outcome.

 It is difficult to get a hold of prospects.
-You can call a prospect dozens of times and it would not be crazy for you to get his or her voicemail box the majority of those call attempts.
+You can call a prospect dozens of times and it would not be crazy for you to get his or her voicemail box on almost every call.

 The reality is that prospects are just busy.
-If you are calling at a decision maker level, they might not even be at their desk the majority of the day.
-So when you are calling and calling, you may think they are avoiding you but they are just rarely at their desk and that is where the phone is ringing with your persistent pursuit to try to get a hold of them.
+If you are calling at a decision-maker level, they might not even be at their desk the majority of the day.
+So when you are calling and calling, you may think they are avoiding you but they are just rarely at their desk and their phone is just ringing away with no one there to answer it.

 The prospect is not likely to return your voicemail message.

-When thinking about what to do with the prospect’s voicemail box, it is important to be aware that it is not very likely for a prospect to return a call from a voicemail message left from a cold calling salesperson.
+When thinking about what to do with the prospect’s voicemail box, it is important to be aware that it is not very likely for a prospect to return a call from a voicemail message that a salesperson leaves after a cold call.

 This might sound negative but this is a safe assumption for a few reasons: